EDiasAlberto/EDiasAlberto/README.md

 ## Current Project(s):
 - Some form of e-commerce site, effectively an eBay duplicate, without actual commercial capability for security reasons.
+- Forum site with anonymous posting or account posting
 - ProxaBot (I think this will remain an eternal project)

 ## Goals: